SSaquif/firebase-auth/README.md

 You don't want to have to sign in a million times a day.
 Therefore we want some persistance.
 If we leave the page and comback, the app will render again.
 So we will fire up an **useEffect()** back in our context.
 See **CurrentUserContext.js**

-In the useEffect() we will once again use the auth.onAuthStateChanged() function and this time store it in a variable (named unlisten in this case). onAuthStateChanged() returns a function , which we clear when our Context Provider unmounts.
+In the useEffect() we will once again use the auth.onAuthStateChanged() function and this time store it's result in a variable (named unlisten in this case). onAuthStateChanged() returns a function , which we clear when our Context Provider unmounts.
 So we call unlisten() in the return of our useEffect() and clean up our listener and prevent any memory leak.

 ```javascript
 useEffect(() => {